-- Hair: should be neatly trimmed and styled.
+- 1. Hair should be neatly trimmed and styled.
 Both eyebrows should be visible.
+Boys: Both earlobes should also be visible and hair should not touch below the bottom of the shirt collar.
 NO extreme hair styles or colors will be allowed.
-Girls' hair accessories may be red (5th-8th grade only), white, navy blue, school plaid, or gold or silver metal. - A compliment to a dress code is the personal hygiene of every student.
+Girls' hair accessories may be blue, white, school plaid, or gold or silver metal. - 2.
+A compliment to a dress code is the personal hygiene of every student.
 Parents/guardians should see to it that children have bathed and arrive at school neat and clean.
 The adage "cleanliness is next to Godliness" is appropriate here.